Mumbai: Doting childless aunt first kidnaps 2-yr-old niece, then surrenders to cops

-She later surrendered to the police with the girl; she had kept the two-and-a-half-year-old at a hotel with a relative, then stayed with her at the Mahim dargah
+The child's mother had objected to aunt's love.
+The woman surrendered to the police with the girl; she had kept the two-and-a-half-year-old at a hotel with a relative and then stayed with her at Mahim dargah

 A childless aunt kidnapped her niece whom she loved a lot, causing much distress to her family.
 Fortunately she surrendered to the police with the child after a few days.
 Interestingly, despite a 20-day investigation, the police had failed to find the girl.

 On June 16, the mother of the child approached Shivaji Nagar police station at Govandi, saying Mayra Shaikh, her two and half-year-old daughter was kidnapped by her aunt.

 Abida Shaikh seen leaving the hotel with Mayra Shaikh in a CCTV grab

 Deputy Commissioner of Police Zone 6, Shahaji Umap, said, “Heena Shaikh (26), the mother of the kid approached us, after which we registered a case against her aunt under section 365, 363, and 34 of the Indian Penal Code.”

 Abida Shaikh (54) loves Mayra a lot.
 But Heena did not appreciate this.
 They often had heated arguments over the issue at their home at Mumbra.
 After one such argument, Heena took Mayra along and went to her parent’s house at Shivaji Nagar.
 Police said Abida later went to her house, picked up Mayra, and took her to the Prince Hotel at Thane, where she kept her with a relative, Alkma Shaikh (27).
 She then returned to Mumbra to avoid any doubts about her.